qiubee/car-city-data-visualization/readme.md

 # Auto's in Nederland - Data visualization

 Data visualization(s) to gain insight into the impact of cars in cities and municipalities in the Netherlands.
-Using the D3 library to create a interactive datavisualization(s) comparing cities, municipalities and provinces with the amount and type of parking facilities in the Netherlands.
+Using the D3 library to create interactive data-visualizations comparing cities, municipalities and provinces with the amount and type of parking facilities in the Netherlands.

 ## Concept